Decoding China: The Grand Canal

 Tiashan is the most famous sacred mountain of China.
 According to UNESCO, “On the mountain there are 12 historically recorded imperial ceremonies in homage to Heaven and Earth, about 1,800 stone tablets and inscriptions, and 22 temples, which together make Mount Taishan the most important monument in China, a world-renowned treasure house of history and culture.”

-5. Local Water Town
+5. Living Ancient Water Town

 Zhouzhuang - Established over 900 years ago.
 The most famous and yet the most commercialized.